My company is not giving me experience letter How should i proceed

 Amend(0)

-Yes, the person can get his experience letter even though he got terminated.
-In that letter, the reason for leaving the service column "Terminated" will be written, instead of "Resigned / Retired / On completion of Contractual Period."
+Yes, the person can get their experience letter even though they were terminated.
+In that letter, the reason for leaving the service column will state "Terminated," instead of "Resigned / Retired / On completion of Contractual Period."

 From India, Kumbakonam